-Claims will reject with the NCPDP reject codes of A3 ("Product May Be Covered Under Hospice - Medicare A") and 75 ("Prior Authorization Required").
-The Pharmacy should work with the Hospice Care provider to get paid for drugs within the four categories listed above.
-However, if the Hospice Care provider (or the Prescribing Provider not on the Hospice staff) determines that a drug in one of these four categories is unrelated to the Covered Person's terminal illness or related condition, Medicare Part D would cover the drug.
+Claims will reject with the following NCPDP reject codes:

+- A3 "Product May Be Covered Under Hospice Medicare A" - > 75 "Prior Authorization Required" - > 569 (notice of Med D Coverage and Rights)

+The Pharmacy should work with the hospice care provider to get paid for drugs within the four categories listed above.
+However, if the hospice care provider (or the Prescribing Provider not on the hospice staff) determines that a drug in one of these four categories is unrelated to the Covered Person's terminal illness or related condition, Medicare Part D may cover the drug.

 In this case, a Hospice PA is required.
-The drug may still need to satisfy any other existing utilization management criteria in order for Medicare Part D to pay.
+The drug may still need to satisfy any other existing utilization management criteria for Medicare Part D to pay.
 The Covered Person's Prescribing Provider can follow the standard coverage determination process to request a Hospice PA.
-The Hospice Care provider may also submit a Hospice PA Form on the Covered Person's behalf to request the Hospice PA.
+The hospice care provider may also submit a Hospice PA Form on the Covered Person's behalf to request the Hospice PA.

-If the Covered Person's eligibility says they are actively enrolled in Hospice when they are not and their claim for a drug in these four categories rejects at the Pharmacy, the Pharmacy may need a Hospice PA to override the incorrect eligibility to adjudicate the Covered Person's claim.
-As mentioned above, the Covered Person's Prescribing Provider can submit a coverage determination, or the Hospice Care provider can submit the Hospice PA Form to request the Hospice PA.
-The Pharmacy may call Prime's Contact Center at 800.821.4795 to request a Hospice PA Form.
+• If the Covered Person's eligibility indicates they are actively enrolled in hospice when they are not and their claim for a drug in these four categories rejects at the Pharmacy, the Pharmacy may need a Hospice PA to override the incorrect eligibility to adjudicate the Covered Person's claim.
+As mentioned above, the Covered Person's Prescribing Provider can submit a coverage determination, or the hospice care provider must also fax a signed hospice determination form and Notice of Termination/Revocation to Prime's Clinical Review team.
+The Pharmacy may call Prime's Contact Center at 800.821.4795 to request the fax number and initiate this process.